Position Statements and Recommendations

 - ISES anticipates converting the existing statements from the letters above to position statements or recommendations.

-- ISES Council considers an issue for a position statement or recommendation when an ISES Council member requests so by email to the entire ISES Council.
+- The ISES Council considers an issue for a position statement or recommendation when an ISES Council member requests so by email to the entire ISES Council.

-- If the majority of the ISES Council members are in favor of the position statement or recommendation then the ISES Council member making the original request sends a starting document to the ISES Presidential Council, preferably with supporting material.
+- If the majority of the ISES Council members are in favour of the position statement or recommendation then the ISES Council member making the original request sends a starting document to the ISES Presidential Council, preferably with supporting material.

 - This procedure can be handled by email so no time is wasted waiting for the next ISES Council meeting if there is no discussion on the matter.